MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Analysis

 \subsection{Inference-time Scaling}

-Motivated by the superior performance of inference-time reasoning models such as DeepSeek-R1 and Doubao-Seed-1.6-thinking, over their models from the same series (DeepSeek-V3 and Doubao-Seed-1.6), we investigate the potential of inference-time scaling strategies.
-Specifically, we evaluate the impact of budget forcing \citep{muennighoff2025s1simpletesttimescaling}.
+We evaluate the potential of budget forcing~\cite{muennighoff2025s1simpletesttimescaling}.
 This technique modulates a model's reasoning process at inference time by either prematurely terminating generation or prolonging it via ``Wait'' tokens to adjust the computational budget.
-We focus on two models adapted for this paradigm: s1.1-32B and m1-32B-1K. s1.1-32B is a general reasoning model fine-tuned from Qwen2.5-32B-Instruct on only 1,000 high-quality reasoning examples \citep{muennighoff2025s1simpletesttimescaling}. m1-32B-1K is a specialized medical reasoning model fine-tuned from Qwen2.5-32B-Instruct, using 1,000 medical question-answering pairs \citep{huang2025m1unleashpotentialtesttime}.

-Table~\ref{table:tts} compares the performance of the baseline model (Qwen2.5-32B-Instruct) against s1.1-32B and m1-32B-1K under a CoT setting, evaluated both with and without budget forcing.
-The results indicate that s1.1-32B, fine-tuned on general-purpose data, suffers a substantial performance degradation on the EL task, which we attribute to its lack of domain-specific medical knowledge due to fine-tuning.
-In contrast, m1-32B-1K, with its medical fine-tuning, outperforms the base model on both tasks.
-However, applying budget forcing yields no performance gain and instead exacerbates the ``over-criticism'' phenomenon.
-The prolonged reasoning process causes models to hallucinate errors, a behavior analogous to the ``over-thinking'' observed in reasoning models~\cite{ghosal2025doesthinkinghelpunderstanding,sui2025stopoverthinkingsurveyefficient}.
-This suggests that simply extending a model's reasoning time without providing new information can lead to counterproductive deliberation rather than improved accuracy.
-Ultimately, this finding reinforces the conclusion that for knowledge-intensive tasks like medical fact-checking, enhancing a model's underlying medical knowledge is more critical than simply increasing its computational budget at inference.
+We focus on two models adapted for this paradigm: s1.1-32B and m1-32B-1K. s1.1-32B is a general reasoning model fine-tuned from Qwen2.5-32B-Instruct on only 1,000 high-quality reasoning examples~\cite{muennighoff2025s1simpletesttimescaling}. m1-32B-1K is a specialized medical reasoning model fine-tuned from Qwen2.5-32B-Instruct on 1,000 medical question-answering pairs~\cite{huang2025m1unleashpotentialtesttime}.
+Table~\ref{table:tts_main} compares the performance of the baseline model against s1.1-32B and m1-32B-1K under a CoT setting.
+The results indicate that s1.1-32B, fine-tuned on general-purpose data, suffers a substantial performance degradation on the EL task, which we attribute to its lack of domain-specific medical knowledge.
+In contrast, m1-32B-1K, with its medical fine-tuning, outperforms the base model.
+Applying budget forcing yields no performance gain and instead exacerbates the ``over-criticism'' phenomenon.
+The prolonged reasoning process causes models to hallucinate errors, a behavior analogous to the over-thinking observed in reasoning models~\cite{ghosal2025doesthinkinghelpunderstanding}.
+This suggests that simply extending a model's reasoning time without providing new information can lead to counterproductive deliberation, and reinforces the conclusion that for knowledge-intensive tasks like medical fact-checking, enhancing a model's underlying medical knowledge is more critical.